FoteinosMerg/deliverable/diplomata.md

 for details).
 Note however that this involvement does *not* violate requirement 4: it takes place *prior to* generation and transmission of any proof of possession for $t$ (the communication step mentioned in requirement 3).
-More specifically, $I$ is restricted to once participating in the common setup of these proofs, without actually involving to any of them.
+More specifically, $I$ 's role is limited to the context preparation of these proofs, without even being involved to any of them.

 It should be finally stressed that the here proposed *APP* protocol is not intended to replace *ZKD* and should not be considered as an improvement of it.